Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Introduction

-In this paper, we propose a new algorithm for the piece-wise stationary bandit problem with bounded rewards, called \GLRklUCB.
-Like previous approaches -- \CUSUM{} \citep{LiuLeeShroff17} and \MUCB{} \citep{CaoZhenKvetonXie18} -- our algorithm relies on combining a standard multi-armed bandit algorithm with a change-point detector.
-For the bandit component, we propose the use of the \klUCB{} algorithm, that is known to outperform {\UCB}1 \citep{Auer02} used in previous works.
-For the change-point detector, we propose the Bernoulli Generalized Likelihood Ratio Test (GLRT), for which we provide new non-asymptotic properties that are of independent interest.
-This choice is particularly appealing because unlike previous approaches, the Bernoulli GLRT is \emph{parameter-free}: it does not need the tuning of a window size ($w$ in \MUCB), or the knowledge of a lower bound on the magnitude of the smallest change ($\varepsilon$ in \CUSUM).
+In this paper, we propose the first algorithm based on a change-point detector that is very efficient in practice and \emph{does not require the knowledge of $\Upsilon_T$} to provably achieve optimal regret, at least on some ``easy'' instances, with few breakpoints of large enough magnitude.
+An interesting feature of our algorithm compared to other CPD-based algorithms is that it \emph{does not require any prior knowledge on the arms means}.
+Like \CUSUM{} \citep{LiuLeeShroff17} and \MUCB{} \citep{CaoZhenKvetonXie18}, our algorithm relies on combining a standard bandit algorithm with a changepoint detector.
+For the bandit component, we propose the use of the \klUCB{} \citep{KLUCBJournal} which is known to outperform {\UCB} \citep{Auer02} used in previous works.
+For the changepoint detector, we suggest using the Bernoulli Generalized Likelihood Ratio Test (GLRT), for which we provide new non-asymptotic properties that are of independent interest.
+This choice is particularly appealing because unlike the changepoint detectors used in previous works, the Bernoulli GLRT \emph{does not require a lower bound on the minimal amount of change to detect}, which leads to a bandit algorithm which is agnostic to the arms' means.
+In contrast, both \CUSUM{} and \MUCB{} require the knowledge of the smallest magnitude of a change in the arm's mean.

-In this work we jointly investigate, both in theory and in practice, two possible combinations of the bandit algorithm with a change-point detector, namely the use of \emph{local restarts} (resetting the history of an arm each time a change-point is detected on that arm) and \emph{global restarts} (resetting the history of \emph{all} arms once a change-point is detected on one of them).
-We provide a regret upper bound scaling in $\cO(\sqrt{\Upsilon_T T \log(T)})$ for both versions of \GLRklUCB{}, matching existing results (when $\Upsilon_T$ is known).
-Our numerical simulations reveal that using local restart leads to better empirical performance, and show that our approach often outperforms existing competitors.
+In this work we jointly investigate two versions of \GLRklUCB{}, one using \emph{global restarts} (resetting the history of \emph{all} arms once a changepoint is detected on one of them) and one using \emph{local restarts} (resetting the history of an arm each time a changepoint is detected on that arm).
+We prove that \GLRklUCB{} based on global restart achieves a $\cO(\sqrt{TA\Upsilon_T \ln(T)} /(\Delta^{\text{change}})^2)$ regret where $\Delta^{\text{change}}$ is the smallest magnitude of a breakpoint.
+If all breakpoints have a large magnitude, this $\cO(\sqrt{TA\Upsilon_T \ln(T)})$ regret is matching the lower bound of \cite{Seznec20RestlessRotting} up to a $\sqrt{\ln(T)}$ factor.
+Following a similar analysis, we prove slightly weaker results for the version based on local restart.
+Numerical simulations in Section~\ref{sec:NumericalExperiments} reveal that these two versions are both competitive in practice with state-of-the-art algorithms.

+To summarize, our contributions are the following: (1) A non-asymptotic analysis of the Bernoulli-GLR changepoint detector.
+(2) A new bandit algorithm for the piecewise stationary setting based on this test that needs no prior knowledge on the number of change-points and no information on the arms means to attain near-optimal regret.
+(3) An extensive numerical study illustrating the good performance of two versions of \GLRklUCB{} compared to other algorithms with state-of-the-art regret.